simonjhy/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/02-upgrading-your-development-environment.markdown

 [Adding a Liferay Bundle to Liferay Workspace](/docs/7-2/reference/-/knowledge_base/r/adding-a-liferay-bundle-to-liferay-workspace) article.

-### Configuring Target Platform Version
+### Configure Workspace Product Key

-The target platform is the @product@ version you intend to develop for in your workspace.
+The workspace product key is the @product@ version you intend to develop for in your workspace.
 This is used to specify dependencies associated with a specific release.
-You set the target platform, define your dependencies, and workspace automatically assigns the dependency versions based on the set @product@ version.
-When initiating this step, your workspace's Target Platform property is updated to the latest release of @product-ver@.
+You set the  workspace product key, define your dependencies, and workspace automatically assigns the dependency versions based on the set @product@ version.
+When initiating this step, your workspace's product key property is updated to the latest release of @product-ver@.

 For more information on this, see the